magentabusiness/magentabusiness.github.io/docs/user-guide/oauth/oauth0.md

     http://domain:port/login/oauth2/code/
 ```

-Where under the domain, please, specify the current **domain** of yours and for the **port** please specify the port to have an HTTP access to the ThingsBoard instance of yours.
+Where under the domain, please, specify the current **domain** of yours and for the **port** please specify the port to have an HTTP access to the IoT Hub instance of yours.
-For the example reasons, the domain of my is the localhost, and the port is being the default ThingsBoard installation port 80.
+For the example reasons, the domain of my is the localhost, and the port is being the default IoT Hub installation port 80.

 ![image](/images/user-guide/oauth-2-support/oauth0/Application-Details-2.png)